Understanding and Improving Hyperbolic Deep Reinforcement Learning: Limitations and Conclusion

 \subsubsection{Reproducibility}

-We will make our code publicly available on GitHub.
+Our code is publicly available at \href{https://github.com/Probabilistic-and-Interactive-ML/hyper-rl}{https://github.com/Probabilistic-and-Interactive-ML/hyper-rl}.
 Appendix~\ref{app:derivations_proofs} contains the derivations for our gradient analysis and proofs for our theoretical results.
 In Appendix~\ref{app:experimental_details}, we state agent architecture, hyperparameters, relevant implementation details, and hardware used.
 In Appendix~\ref{app:eval_differences} we discuss differences in results to existing works.